What to do if you were denied for an auto loan

 Contact your lender

 Lenders are required to give you the specific reasons your application was denied.
 If it isn’t automatically sent, request it within 60 days of your application.
-Otherwise, it will fall outside of the Equal Credit Opportunity Act’s time limit.
+Otherwise, it will fall outside the time limit set by the Equal Credit Opportunity Act.

 If it was something as simple as an application error, you can make adjustments and reapply.
-If the reason was your credit score or other debts, you can work on improving them before you apply again.
+If the reason was your credit score or other debts, you can work on improving your situation before you apply again.

 Minimize your debt

 Lowering your debt is critical to attracting future lenders.
-You should focus on paying down your current debts while also avoiding new loans or credit cards.
+You should focus on paying down your current debts — especially revolving credit — while also avoiding new loans or credit cards.

 Review your budget and try to remove any unnecessary expenses before reapplying.
-Debt consolidation is also an excellent way to minimize your debt-to-income ratio (DTI), which lenders use to determine if you have enough money to comfortably afford a new loan payment.
+Debt consolidation is also an excellent way to minimize your DTI — provided you keep your credit card spending to a minimum after you consolidate.

 Look for poor credit lenders

-A co-signed auto loan is when you still carry the full responsibility of the monthly payments but have someone else backing your loan.
-But unlike a co-borrower, the co-signer has no legal ownership.
-Your and your co-signer’s credit history will be factored in during the application process.
-This increases your chance of approval and may mean more favorable interest rates and terms.
+If you can’t get approved for a car loan, consider adding another party to your loan.
+A cosigned auto loan is when you still carry the full responsibility of the monthly payments but have someone else backing your loan.
+But unlike a co-borrower, the cosigner has no legal ownership.

 If you’ve been denied, take a step back.
 Your lender should provide a letter stating why you were rejected.